skawhdgjs/BIOT_client/README.md

 security method which used in now.
 Since , centralized and demend high power So, This project aim to make security system fit in IoT Network

-###about this project
+### about this project
- IoT security system base on blockchain and vpn.
+ **IoT security system base on blockchain and vpn**.
 This project is compose of server and client.
 Client play role like node or device.
-First, connect to vpn network and then server(=block server) Second, client just register transaction and send transaction to server
+First, connect to vpn network and then server(=block server)Second, client just register transaction and send transaction to server

-###feature

-###dependency
+### feature

+- light security system

+### dependency

 **openVPN**

-###Installation
+### Installation

     git clone https://github.com/skawhdgjs/BIOT_client.git